 Further, the Spanish mortgage contracts include a clause that states that when the value of the asset falls below 20% of the independent valuation (the original value by which the loan was assessed) then the bank can discretionally demand supplementary collateral from the borrower to offset the financial shortage.
 While Spanish banks rarely enforce this option they could legally do so.

-Spanish banks may consider an "out-of-court-settlement" only if there is no negative equity and if the borrower is agreed to sign over by notarised public deed the ownership of the property to the bank.
+In very rare circumstance these days, Spanish banks may consider an "out-of-court-settlement" only if there is no negative equity and if the borrower is agreed to sign over by notarised public deed the ownership of the property to the bank.
 By returning ownership to the bank, and in the same act, the bank usually consents that it will no longer pursue the borrower to recover the debt further.

 It is essential that borrowers who are faced with this situation always maintain dialogue with their lenders; and wherever possible keep copies of all written communications and to follow up all verbal discussions with a letter.
 In exceptional cases it may be necessary to ask your Spanish lawyer to act for you on your behalf; and only when agreement is not possible, then the repossession procedure is as follows:

 Failing to service the mortgage repayments then the lender will introduce what it terms as delayed interest rate procedures (interés de demora).
 The bank will also write to the borrower initially to settle the matter out-of-court.

 The borrower falls into technical default –

 90 days on from the first arrear, the bank manager is forced to send the client file onto the bank's debt collection department who begin procedures to recover the debt.
 The bank sets aside a provision to offset the prospective loss.
 At this stage many banks are open to negotiation before being forced to deposit the exact provision required before the Bank of Spain.
 This action alone can weaken the lender's liquidity stock and is something the banks, affected by the ongoing credit crunch, will certainly try to avoid as best it can.